faryal-ali-baig/C-Practice/README.md

 - **Pass-by-reference**: The function receives a *reference* to the original variable (using `&`).
 Changes inside the function **do** change the original variable.
   **Example output:** `Value of a after function call: 100` (from `PassByReference.cpp`)
- - Swap.cpp → Shows swapping numbers using Pass by Value vs Pass by Reference
+  - Swap.cpp → Demonstrates Pass by Value vs Pass by Reference (swap example)